ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   Low Latency/Interactive:
   : The application is interactive, and prefers loss to latency.
-Response time should be optimized at the expense of delay variation and efficient use of the available capacity when sending on this Connection.
+Response time SHOULD be optimized at the expense of delay variation and efficient use of the available capacity when sending on this Connection.
 This can be used by the system to disable the coalescing of multiple small Messages into larger packets (Nagle's algorithm); to prefer immediate acknowledgment from